 Introduction

 The digital signature parts consist of the Digital Signature Origin part, Digital Signature XML Signature parts, and Digital Signature Certificate parts.
-Relationship names and content types relating to the use of digital signatures in packages are defined in Annex E.
+Relationship names and media types relating to the use of digital signatures in packages are specified in Annex E.

 [Example: